Around the World in Eighty Days: Background and analysis

 Around the World in Eighty Days was written during difficult times, both for France and Verne.
 It was during the Franco-Prussian War (1870–1871) in which Verne was conscripted as a coastguard; he was having financial difficulties (his previous works were not paid royalties); his father had died recently; and he had witnessed a public execution, which disturbed him.

 The technological innovations of the 19th century had opened the possibility of rapid circumnavigation, and the prospect fascinated Verne and his readership.
 In particular, three technological breakthroughs occurred in 1869–1870 that made a tourist-like around-the-world journey possible for the first time: the completion of the first transcontinental railroad in America (1869), the opening of the Suez Canal (1869), and the linking of the Indian railways across the sub-continent (1870).
 It was another notable mark at the end of an age of exploration and the start of an age of fully global tourism that could be enjoyed in relative comfort and safety.
 It sparked the imagination that anyone could sit down, draw up a schedule, buy tickets and travel around the world, a feat previously reserved for only the most heroic and hardy of adventurers.

 The story began serialization in Le Temps on 6 November 1872.
-The story was published in installments over the next 45 days, with its ending timed to synchronize Fogg's 21 December deadline with the real world.
+The story was published in instalments over the next 45 days, with its ending timed to synchronize Fogg's 21 December deadline with the real world.
 Chapter XXXV appeared on 20 December; 21 December, the date upon which Fogg was due to appear back in London, did not include an installment of the story; on 22 December, the final two chapters announced Fogg's success.
 As it was being published serially for the first time, some readers believed that the journey was actually taking place – bets were placed, and some railway companies and ship liner companies lobbied Verne to appear in the book.
-It is unknown if Verne submitted to their requests, but the descriptions of some rail and shipping lines leave some suspicion he was influenced.
+It is unknown if Verne submitted to their requests, but the descriptions of some rail and shipping lines leave some suspicion that he was influenced.